 Persimmon Point- Located off Hog Thief Valley Road between Hwy 109 and Richie Road on the North side of the lake.
-This area is 17 acres and recreation features include primitive camping and a dirt ramp.
+This 17-acre area's recreation features include primitive camping and a dirt ramp.

 Persimmon Point East- Located off Hog Thief Valley Road between Hwy 109 and Richie Road on the North side of the lake.
-This area is two acres and recreation features include primitive camping and a dirt ramp.
+This two-acre area's recreation features include primitive camping and a dirt ramp.

 Persimmon Point West- Located off Hog Thief Valley Road between Hwy 109 and Richie Road on the North side of the lake.
-This area is one acre and recreation features include primitive camping.
+This one-acre area includes primitive camping as a recreation feature.

 Crow Creek- Located off Hog Thief Valley Road between Hwy 109 and Richie Road on the North side of the lake.
-This area is four acres and recreation features include primitive camping.
+This four-acre area includes primitive camping as a recreation feature.

 Lease Three- Located on the south side of the lake 8.7 miles past Lick Creek Park off of South Lake Road.
-This area is three acres and recreation features include primitive camping.
+This three-acre area includes primitive camping as a recreation feature.

 Twin Coves- Located on the south side of the lake 8.7 miles past Lick Creek Park off of South Lake Road.
-This area is 21 acres and recreation features include primitive camping.
+This 21-acre area includes primitive camping as a recreation feature.

 Pecan Grove- Located on the south side of the lake 8.7 miles past Lick Creek Park off of South Lake Road.
-This area is seven acres and recreation features include primitive camping.
+This seven-acre area includes primitive camping as a recreation feature.

 Big Island- Located off the point of Waveland Park.
-This area is 7 acres and recreation features include primitive camping.
+This seven-acre area includes primitive camping as a recreation feature.

 There are three areas that are classified as Low Density that are improved water access points only.
-Those are the 47-acre Narrows Bend Access, the three acre Hall Access, and the one acre Third Bridge Access.
+Those are the 47-acre Narrows Bend Access, the three-acre Hall Access, and the one-acre Third Bridge Access.

-The only anticipated renovations for our Low-Density areas would be for access improvements.
-Providing road improvements and better access to our primitive camping and water access locations would allow more people to use these areas and would allow easier response to these areas in the event of an emergency.
+The only anticipated renovations (pending funding) for Low-Density areas would be for access improvements.
+Providing road improvements and better access to primitive camping and water access locations would allow more people to use these areas and easier response to these areas in the event of an emergency.